 If a mid century living room what you are after, green can play a key factor.
 The lime green accent wall in this design is beautifully offset with dark leather accent chairs, a large ottoman, and brown beamed ceilings.
 One of the pieces we absolutely love in this room is the mid century modern coffee table called the Noguchi table, designed by sculptor Isamu Noguchi.

-In an analog color scheme, colors that are next to each other on the color wheel are selected.
+In an analog scheme, colors that are next to each other on the wheel are selected.
 For the seascape theme you can choose green and blue and for the Mexico theme choose red and orange.

 A large wall terrarium draws the eye to the back of this wondrous living room.
 Although such an extravagant project may not be in your budget, a large nature painting or mural would have a similar effect.

-In this case every fourth color in the color living room wheel is taken.
+In this case every fourth color in the living room wheel is taken.
 Like if you chose red then you have yellow and blue along with this.

 Not many homes are lucky enough to have a full wall backdrop of greenery, but those who are could try framing it in a similar fashion.
 To get the look, consider using neutrals and let mother nature add the color for you.
 The soft hues combined with the outside greenery give this space a fresh and revitalizing feel.